Annual report

 Who we are

-NGA is an independent, not-for-profit charity and the national governance association for state schools and multi academy trusts in England.
+NGA is an independent, not-for-profit charity and the national body for governors, trustees and governance professionals in England’s state-funded schools.

 With more than 80,000 members and a growing community, we provide valuable resources, expert guidance and learning tools that empower governors, trustees and governance professionals to make a difference.